mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXFitPeaks-v1.rst

 parameters DIFC and ZERO are returned and can be retrieved as output properties as well.

-If a name is given in OutParametersTableName this algorithm also produces a table workspace with that name, containing the two fitted (DIFC, ZERO) parameters.
-Also, if a name is given in OutFittedPeaksTableName, the algorithm produces a table workspace with information about the peaks fitted.
+If a name is given in OutParametersTable this algorithm also produces a table workspace with that name, containing the two fitted (DIFC, ZERO) parameters.
+Also, if a name is given in OutFittedPeaksTable, the algorithm produces a table workspace with information about the peaks fitted.
 The table has one row per peak and several columns for the different fitted parameters (and the errors of these parameters).